OmarIhsan/Notes_App_nest_backend/README.md

-# Tech-Hub-eCommerce-Nestjs
+# Document Annotation Backend

 ## Project Description

-Tech-Hub-eCommerce-Nestjs is a backend API for an e-commerce platform built with NestJS, TypeORM, and PostgreSQL.
-The project provides a robust foundation for managing products, categories, users, and product images, with advanced features such as file uploads, validation, and database relationships.
+Document Annotation Backend is a comprehensive API built with NestJS, TypeORM, and PostgreSQL.
+It provides a robust foundation for document annotation and management, with user subscriptions, category-based organization, and annotation features.

 ### Key Features